DarkenedBright/hypixel-go-sdk/openapi/docs/SkyBlockProfileMemberObjectivesCollectFarmingResources2.md

 ### GetStatus

-`func (o *SkyBlockProfileMemberObjectivesCollectFarmingResources2) GetStatus() SkyBlockProfileMemberObjectivesCatchLaseasFishStatus`
+`func (o *SkyBlockProfileMemberObjectivesCollectFarmingResources2) GetStatus() SkyBlockProfileMemberNetherIslandPlayerQuestsQuestDataQuestStatus`

 GetStatus returns the Status field if non-nil, zero value otherwise.

 ### GetStatusOk

-`func (o *SkyBlockProfileMemberObjectivesCollectFarmingResources2) GetStatusOk() (*SkyBlockProfileMemberObjectivesCatchLaseasFishStatus, bool)`
+`func (o *SkyBlockProfileMemberObjectivesCollectFarmingResources2) GetStatusOk() (*SkyBlockProfileMemberNetherIslandPlayerQuestsQuestDataQuestStatus, bool)`

 GetStatusOk returns a tuple with the Status field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetStatus

-`func (o *SkyBlockProfileMemberObjectivesCollectFarmingResources2) SetStatus(v SkyBlockProfileMemberObjectivesCatchLaseasFishStatus)`
+`func (o *SkyBlockProfileMemberObjectivesCollectFarmingResources2) SetStatus(v SkyBlockProfileMemberNetherIslandPlayerQuestsQuestDataQuestStatus)`

 SetStatus sets Status field to given value.